lavollmer/news-homepage/README-author.md

   c.
 Installed font required for project to computer
   d.
 Install react-router-dom for navigation between pages
   e.
 Install prettier to format document
 7. Structure your content with HTML.
 Writing your HTML first can help focus your attention on creating well-structured content.
+Went to the copywriting provided and updated.
+8. Started with the navigation bar and build.
+Planning out reusable pieces to build the application.

 ### Built with